-ALVIN JOHNSON President

-EDITH BENNETT Vice-President

-FRED KING Secretary

-MARGARET ERICSON Treasurer

-The chief committee of the association is the athletic board which acts as an advisory board of the association.
+ALVIN JOHNSON President EDITH BENNETT_____Vice-President FRED KING_____Secretary MARGARET ERICSON_____Treasurer The chief committee of the association is the athletic board which acts as an advisory board of the association.
 It consists of a representative of each class and the coaches.

-The following with the four above cons stitute the board:
+The following with the four above constitute the board: GORDON MEETER Seniors

-GORDON MEETER

 FOREST SCHOENEMAN Juniors

-FLOYD SCOTT Sophomores
+FLOYD SCOTT Sophomores PHILIP SMITH Freshman

-PHILIP SMITH

 HELEN WOOD Junior High

-MR. VICKERSTAFF
+MR. VICKERSTAFF Boys' Coach

-MISS STOLT
+MISS STOLT Girls' Coach

-MR. MENEFEE
+MR. MENEFEE Superintendent

-In the latter next of Contembor the annual big night

 In the latter part of September the annual big night of the High School year was held.
 This was not the usual basket social which was held in previous years, but a carnival.
-This was held in Dalton's Hall which proved an ideal place and attracted a large crowd.
+This was held in Dalton's Hall which proved an ideal place and attracted a large growd All

+Hall which proved an ideal place and attracted a large crowd.
 All kinds of amusements were provided, perhaps the main features were the "Minstrel Show," "Seven Wonders of the World" and the "Art Exhibit."
 Each class was represented by some booth.
 A contest for the most popular girl in H. S. was held during the evening.
 This was very close but in the end Margaret had the greatest number of votes.